micahke/glfw_imgui_backend/README.md

-# GLFW IMGUI Backend
+# `glfw` + `imgui` Backend in Go

 This package is intended for those using GLFW and imgui with Go.
 It is meant to bridge the gap between `go-gl/glfw` and `imgui-go`.
-This means you can retain control over your `glfw.Window` object without handing over control to `imgui`.
+This means you can retain control over your `glfw.Window` object without handing over control to imgui.
 I found this file in an old commit from `go-gl`.
 Helpful for those building applications with OpenGL in Go.

 ![](/doc/screenshot.png)